LogiDroid: Individual Functional Test Generation via Business Logic Extraction and Adaptation: Introduction

 In the past decade, mobile applications have evolved into an indispensable form of software.
 As of 2025, over four million applications are available in application stores \cite{app-statistics}, which makes quality assurance a critical priority for developers.
 Among various quality assurance methodologies, functional testing is essential as it directly verifies the business logic and user experience from an end-user perspective.

 Functional testing for mobile applications primarily relies on generating \emph{individual test cases} for different functionalities accessed through Graphical User Interfaces (GUIs).
 A GUI test case typically involves executing an ordered sequence of \emph{events} on GUI \emph{widgets} that belong to specific GUI \emph{states}, accompanied by \emph{assertions} to verify whether the outcomes align with developer expectations.
 However, existing automated testing approaches~\cite{su2017guided,baek2016automated,gu2017aimdroid,lai2019goal, li2017droidbot, su2021fully, wang2022detecting, liu2022guided, yu2024practical} focus mainly on defect detection, such as identifying crashes or resource leaks.
 These approaches often lack a deep semantic understanding of application functionalities, rendering them unable to generate test cases targeted at specific business logic.
-While the emergence of Large Language Models~\cite{chatgpt,GPT-5} (LLMs) provides enhanced reasoning capabilities, their reliance on general-purpose knowledge proves insufficient for understanding the application specific functionalities and dynamic GUI behaviors required for complex functional verification.
+With the emergence of Large Language Models~\cite{achiam2023gpt,singh2025openai,chen2025deep} (LLMs), several recent approaches~\cite{zhang2025appagent, wang2025llmdroid, wen2023empowering, li2025reusedroid, zhang2026gui} explore the target applications and leverage the reasoning capabilities of LLMs to generate GUI event sequences.
+However, these approaches rely on general-purpose knowledge, which is insufficient for understanding application-specific functionalities and adapting to the dynamic GUI behaviors required for complex functional verification.
+Moreover, they primarily generate event sequences and are unable to produce assertions, which limits their practical value for real-world functional testing.
 As a result, functional testing remains heavily dependent on manual effort.
 This reliance not only limits efficiency and scalability but also introduces quality risks due to subjective inconsistencies.

 Despite the increasing demand for functional testing automation, achieving high-quality functional test generation still faces two core challenges.